 Earlier editions of these instructions interspersed Rule 10b-5 instructions with instructions concerning Section 11 of the Securities Act of 1933, 15 U.S.C. § 77k (the “1933 Act”), as well as instructions applicable to a claim by a customer of a brokerage firm that the customer’s broker engaged in excessive trading (“churning”) to run up commissions.
 In 2017, the Committee decided not to include 1933 Act instructions or churning instructions, nor instructions for claims arising out of insider trading or other federal securities statutes such as the Sarbanes-Oxley Act of 2002 (Pub.
 L. 107-204), because such claims are rarely tried to a jury.
 That decision continues in this edition.

 In Securities and Exchange Commission v.
-Jarkesy, --- U.S. ---, 144 S. Ct.
-2117 (2024), the Supreme Court held that when the SEC alleges that a defendant committed fraud in violation of the securities laws and seeks “money penalties,” the defendant has a Seventh Amendment right to trial by jury.
+Jarkesy, 603 U.S. 109 (2024), the Supreme Court held that when the SEC alleges that a defendant committed fraud in violation of the securities laws and seeks “money penalties,” the defendant has a Seventh Amendment right to trial by jury.
 Previously, these types of claims often were adjudicated by an administrative law judge.
 After this decision, the SEC may be bringing these types of cases in district courts to be resolved by a jury.

 Revised September 2024